TGM-HWI-SWP/SWP_Discord_Bot_EMP/README.md

 A Discord bot built with Python, using Docker for easy deployment.
 Features include fun facts, dish suggestions, translation, and more.

-This is a school project made by student of the TGM in Vienna (2025)
+This is a school project made by students of the TGM in Vienna (2025)

 - Mateja Gvozdenac
 - Emir Keser
 - Paul Hinterbauer

 ## Installation

+### Prerequisites

+- Python 3.13 Interpreter (Download at https://www.python.org/downloads/release/python-3130/ or via the Microsoft store)
+- Docker Desktop (See instructions below)
+- Discord Bot (See instructions below)

 1. **Download the code**: Clone this repository from GitHub.
    ```